Correlation inference attacks against machine learning models: Related work

-\textbf{Attribute inference attack (AIA)} aim to recover the sensitive attribute of a target record.
-Friedrikson et al.~\cite{fredrikson2014} proposed the first AIA against ML models.
-They applied their attack to linear regression models and aim to infer a patient's genotype.
-Subsequent work~\cite{fredrikson2015} extended this attack to make use of confidence scores and applied it to decision trees.
-Mehnaz et al.~\cite{mehnaz2022} then proposed new attacks: (1) a confidence-based attack dropping the prior work's assumption that the attacker knows the one-way marginals of the dataset and (2) a label-based attack assuming the attacker has access to a large fraction of the training dataset (excluding the sensitive attribute).
+\textbf{Attribute inference attacks (AIA)} aim to recover the sensitive attribute of a target record.
+Friedrikson et al.~\cite{fredrikson2014privacy} proposed the first AIA against ML models.
+They applied their attack to linear regression models available as a black-box and aimed to infer a patient's genotype.
+Subsequent work~\cite{fredrikson2015model} extended this attack to make use of confidence scores and applied it to decision trees.
+Yeom et al.~\cite{yeom2018privacy} explored the connection between membership and attribute inference and proposed a black-box attack relying on a membership inference oracle.
+Mehnaz et al.~\cite{mehnaz2022your} then proposed new black-box attacks: (1) a confidence-based attack dropping the prior work's assumption that the adversary knows the one-way marginals of the dataset and (2) a label-based attack assuming the adversary has access to a large fraction of the training dataset (excluding the sensitive attribute).